 A letter from ATESOL NSW was sent on 2 March to the Minister for Education and Early Childhood Learning, Sarah Mitchell.
 It welcomed the allocation in 2020 of an additional 104 EAL/D teaching positions in NSW Government schools and suggested actions to ensure improved student learning outcomes and maximise the Government's investment in EAL/D education.
 These actions encompass EAL/D staffing, training and professional support, reflecting the strategies outlined in the document Rebuilding Capacity: EAL/D and Refugee Education in NSW Public Schools - an Agenda for NSW Government 2019- 2023 issued by ATESOL NSW, Ethnic Communities Council of NSW and NSW Migrant and Refugee Education Working Party prior to the state election last year.
 The letter was also tabled at the Department's Multicultural Education Advisory Group meeting on 3 March.
 Please click here to read a copy of the letter.
 Please click here to read a copy of the Rebuilding Capacity plan.
 A brief reply on behalf of the Minister is available here.

 Teacher Survey: Use of EAL/D funding in schools.
 ATESOL NSW is conducting a survey to capture teacher feedback on the use of EAL/D funding in schools.
 The information will be used to support advocacy for EAL/D education in NSW.
 Your name and details will not be distributed or published, but a summary of responses will be made available.
-THIS SURVEY CLOSED IN AUGUST 2019.
-Please click here to read a summary of the responses received is available from the Vice President of ATESOL NSW.
+This survey closed in August 2019.
+A summary of the responses received is available from the Vice President of ATESOL NSW.

 Rebuilding Capacity: English as an Additional Language and Refugee Education in NSW Public schools - an Agenda for NSW Government 2019-2023.
 ATESOL NSW, together with the Ethnic Communities’ Council of NSW and the NSW Migrant and Refugee Working Party, launched the document 'Rebuilding Capacity: English as an Additional Language and Refugee Education in NSW Public schools - an Agenda for NSW Government 2019-2023' at NSW Parliament House on 1 March 2019.
 The document, which was submitted to the Government and Opposition prior to the NSW State election, outlines a plan for EAL/D education for NSW Government over the next four years through ten key proposals that address long-standing, unresolved, systemic policy issues.
 You can download the full plan here and a summary version here.